-What is a quality of earnings report?
+What is the quality of the earnings report?
 And what exactly goes into producing one?
 Let’s break down everything you need to know about the quality of earnings reports, what’s included in one, and what you should look for when reviewing one.

-A quality of earnings report is an analysis of a company’s financial statements that is used to assess the sustainability of its current earnings.
-The report looks at factors such as accounting methods, revenue recognition, and one-time items in order to get a picture of the company’s underlying performance.
+A quality of earnings report is an analysis of a company’s financial statements that are used to assess the sustainability of its current earnings.
+The report looks at factors such as accounting methods, revenue recognition, and one-time items to get a picture of the company’s underlying performance.

-Quality of earnings reports are not always accurate, but they can give analysts and investors a helpful tool for making informed decisions about a company.
+The quality of earnings reports is not always accurate, but they can give analysts and investors a helpful tool for making informed decisions about a company.

 Keep Learning: How does a CFO influence strategic decisions?

 What is usually included in a QoE report?